brccabral/TKinter_GUI/README.md

 I checked musicplayer, but it is not maintained anymore.
 I checked sounddevice, but it is too complex.
 The easiest way is pygame, even though just playing sounds is not the objective.
+Module mutagen is used to get the length of the sound

     pip install pygame
+    pip install mutagen

 ___
 # Assets